Decryption key

-A suspicious message has been intercepted encoded with a simple structure.
-Figure out what this structure requires to ensure that it can be read correctly, be wary, some of these messages are long.
+A suspicious message has been given to you, encoded with a simple structure.
+Figure out what this message means to show your skills.

 Difficulty: Easy